 Depending on the factors above, a court might order support on an indefinite basis or for a term of years.
 Former spouses can agree to modify or terminate support, or one party can go back to court to ask for a modification if circumstances have changed significantly.
 However, if the parties previously agreed to make spousal support non-modifiable, a court is very unlikely to change it.

 Spousal support in California terminates when either party dies or when the supported spouse remarries.
 The parties to a spousal support case can also agree that support will terminate for some other reason.

 As with other aspects of family law cases, it is usually preferable to reach an agreement on spousal support; doing so lets you and your spouse make a decision that works for both of you.
-The experienced family law attorneys at Bednarczyk & Valerio help you to understand what a court would be likely to order in your case so that you can arrive at a fair and reasonable settlement.
+The experienced spousal support lawyer team at Bednarczyk & Valerio helps you to understand what a court would be likely to order in your case so that you can arrive at a fair and reasonable settlement.

 Spousal support in California is a very fact-specific determination.
 If the issue of spousal support must go before the court in your case, you need to provide the court with the information it needs to decide in your favor.
 The help of a knowledgeable attorney can make a huge difference in the amount or duration of spousal support payments that a court orders.

 As seasoned litigators who focus exclusively on family law, we present the court with the right evidence to support your position regarding spousal support in your case.
 We can also help you modify or terminate California spousal support if circumstances have changed.
 We understand that financial matters in family law can be especially stressful, and we offer our clients the personal support they deserve along with the advocacy they need.
-Please contact us to learn more about how we can help you.
+Please contact us to learn more about how our spousal support lawyer team can help you.